ymerejsasnak/inahouse/README.md

 # inahouse

+NOTE:  OK, I SEE NOW AFTER DOING SOME READING ONLINE THAT I MUST HAVE GOTTEN THIS IDEA BY READIN ABOUT DARIUS KAZEMI'S "TEENS WANDER AROUND A HOUSE" ...but this will be different...and it's more programming learning/practice for me anyway

 code to generate a short story with objects and variables and randomness and other yummies (clarification:  'short story' not in a traditional, truly meaningful sort of way, but far more in an 'experimental fiction' sort of vein...)